Lou Maguolo

 Though only 5'5" tall and 112 pounds, Maguolo made the all-city team in St. Louis as an outfielder at Yeatman High School, where he also quarterbacked the football team.
 He played both baseball and football for Washington University in St. Louis and was named to the all-Missouri Valley Conference baseball team in 1921, 1922, and 1923.
 His father, however, often told him, "Baseball is a bum's game, and so is football," and withheld his allowance in high school and financial assistance for college.
 Maguolo helped pay for college on barnstorming baseball teams with other college players, including future major league player and manager Eddie Dyer.
 Maguolo performed under the name "Meyers" to avoid losing his college athletic eligibility.
-He graduated from Washington University with a degree in civil engineering, but he pursued a baseball career instead, at first as baseball coach for McKinley and Beaumont high schools in St. Louis.
+He graduated from Washington University School of Engineering with a degree in civil engineering, but he pursued a baseball career instead, at first as baseball coach for McKinley and Beaumont high schools in St. Louis.
 While coaching, he began working as a "bird dog" or assistant scout for the Brooklyn Dodgers.
 At the urging of his childhood friend Andy High, an infielder for the Dodgers and St. Louis Cardinals, he became a scout for the St. Louis Browns in 1936.
 Soon after, the Browns made him Head Scout, a position he held until 1942, when he went into the Army for World War II.
 In 1947 the New York Yankees hired him as a scout.The Yankees' mandatory retirement policy required him to step down as Chief Midwest Scout in 1970, but he continued to scout part time for New York until October 1975.

 During World War II, Maguolo served in the US Army in the Pacific Northwest.
 His duties were primarily in Special Services Recreation, and he attained the rank of major.
 Maguolo managed several army baseball teams, primarily at Fort Lawton, with rosters that included future major-league first baseman Earl Torgeson.